henrikchan-ops/neurosignallab/notes/eeg_basics.md

 Sampling frewuency means how many measurements are taken per second.
 If EEG sampled 160 Hz, the channel is measured 160 times per second.

-The PhsyioNet motor-imagery dataset has a sampling frequency of 160 Hz.
-A 4-second Epoch would contain:
+The PhsyioNet motor-imagery dataset has a sampling frequency of 160 Hz.[^physionet-eegmmidb] A 4-second Epoch would contain:

 160 samples/second * 4 seconds = 640 time samples